Mangle (machine): Drying clothes

 When home washing machines were first invented, they were just for washing: a tub on legs or wheels.
-A hand-cranked mangle appeared on top after 1843 when John E. Turnbull of Saint John, New Brunswick patented a "Clothes Washer With Wringer Rolls".
+A hand-cranked mangle appeared on top after 1843 when John E. Turnbull of Saint John, New Brunswick, patented a "Clothes Washer With Wringer Rolls".
 The first geared wringer mangle in the UK is thought to date to about 1850, when one was invented by Robert Tasker of Lancashire.
 It was a smaller, upright version of the box mangle.

 Current use

 Small domestic pressing mangles may be more common in some countries than in others.
-They are typically not sold in North American home appliance stores or departments.
+They are typically not sold in North American stores.
 In contrast to their use in homes, mangles have become an essential feature of commercial or large-scale laundries.
 They are typically used to press flat items such as sheets or tablecloths, and also are far quicker and more energy-efficient for removing most of the water than a clothes dryer.
 Skilled operators can also press shirts and trousers on a mangle.

 A significant benefit of mangling is reduced dust.
 When washing, the ends of the surface fibers tend to loosen and stick out when dried.
 The clothes are then much more sensitive to trap dust, dirt and grease, and to shed off fibers.
 Mangling presses the fiber ends back onto the fiber, so that the clothes remain clean longer.
 This could potentially reduce dust approximately 10 to 60 times; however, this is not confirmed.
 Mangles are most often used for bed sheets, tablecloths and towels, which would be time-consuming to iron by hand.